learn-co-curriculum/intro-to-the-shell-nitrous/README.md

 ## Summary

-On Nitrous, or any development environment you happen to be using, Learning to use your console is crucial to being a programmer.
+On Nitrous, or any development environment you happen to be using, learning to use your console is crucial to being a programmer.
 It is your workbench, get to love it.